-Kellyanne Conway Speaks Re Oval Office Gaffe, But Twitter Has Its Own Theories
+Kellyanne Conway Speaks On Oval Office Gaffe, But Twitter Has Its Own Theories

 — Steve Mazepa (@zepadeedoodah) February 28, 2017

 Kellyanne Conway was, in fact, just doing her job as an adviser for her boss.
-It seems like Donald Trump could use some help and she was just to the rescue.
+It seems like Donald Trump could use some help and she was there to rescue.

 EXCLUSIVE: What Kellyanne Conway was really doing on her phone!#Resist #Resistance #Indivisible#PEEOTUS #SCROTUS pic.twitter.com/amQB3srbrS